 Shropshire Care Closer to Home

-The Shropshire Care Closer to Home programme (previously known as the Out of Hospital Transformation Programme) aims to give people in Shropshire access to the care they need closer to where they live, either in their own home or in the community.
+The Shropshire Care Closer to Home programme aims to give people in Shropshire access to the care they need closer to where they live, either in their own home or in the community.

 Shropshire Care Closer to Home will support local people to stay well, look after people at home, or in the community, and help keep them out of hospital.
 It will also ensure that those who go to hospital are able to go home sooner, by providing community support as required.
 This means people will be able to avoid a trip to hospital or a potential stay on a ward, enabling them to receive the support and care they need in the comfort of their own home or community, away from a hospital setting, in familiar surroundings close to family and friends.